prescottprue/generator-react-firebase/README.md

 **NOTE:** Containers are synonymous with *Smart Components* and *Linked-State Components*

-Redux is seen as one of the best state managers so it is implemented as the default state manager. [redux-react-firebase](https://www.npmjs.com/package/redux-react-firebase)
+Redux is seen as one of the best state managers so it is implemented as by default.

 To create a container named *Cars* run: `yo react-firebase:container Cars`